frederic-perez/AmE-dictionary/data/idioms.md

 __fly in the ointment__ :three: Something that spoils or hinders a proceeding, especially when not anticipated.
 A flaw or imperfection that detracts from something positive. _The only fly in the ointment in an otherwise perfect wedding day was the fact that the bride tripped when walking down the aisle._
 __fly off the handle__ To lose self control, to get very angry.
 __fly on the wall__ :four::hammer:
+__fly the coop__
 __fly under (the/someone’s) radar__ :three: To go without being noticed, detected, or addressed. _A: “Have you heard this band’s latest album?”
 B: “I didn’t even know it was out, it must have flown under my radar.”_
 __flyboy__ _slang_ A pilot or other member of an air force.
 __foam at the mouth__ :two: To be extraordinarily angry. _She was almost foaming at the mouth when she heard about the cost of the car repairs._
 __folderol__ Nonsense or foolishness. _His explanation is total folderol and doesn’t answer the question at all._
 __follow (someone or something) in stride__ To follow the direction, lead, or guidance (of someone or something); to act in accordance (with someone or something); to follow suit.
 __follow in someone’s footsteps__ To do the same thing as someone else did previously.
+__follow someone’s lead__ To do as someone else does; to accept someone’s guidance; to follow someone’s direction.
-__follow suit__ :dart::eight: To do the same thing as others, especially by following their example.
+__follow suit__ :dart::nine: To do the same thing as others, especially by following their example.
 The phrase comes from card games, where there are four “suits” (diamonds, hearts, spades, and clubs). _The people in front of us began to file out of the auditorium, and we followed suit._
 __FOMO__ _slang_
 __fond of (someone or something)__ Having an affinity for someone or something. _I’m not too fond of Mike—he really annoys me sometimes._
 __food baby__ :four: A large amount of food in one’s stomach from having just eaten a big meal, especially when it is protruding (and thus resembles the belly of one who is pregnant). _Don’t take any pictures right now, my stomach is huge!
 I totally have a food baby!_
 __food coma__ :three::hammer:
 __food for thought__ :three: An event, a remark, a fact, etc. which should be considered very carefully because it is interesting, important, etc: _The lectures were very interesting and gave much food for thought._ _That meeting really gave me food for thought—I might invest in their company after all._
+__fool around__
 __fool with (someone or something)__
 __fool’s errand__ :three: A task that has little to no chance of being successful or beneficial. _Giving the baby a bath before he eats spaghetti is a fool’s errand._ _It would be a fool’s errand for anyone inside the party to primary him._
 __foot and mouth__ _Gardens in 2001 were unfortunately cancelled due to the outbreak of foot and mouth._